The IndieWeb Atlas

 An extensive collection of assets in the style of Frutiger Aero, which you may remember as "that fun 2000s Windows OS aesthetic".
 Includes wallpapers, music, video, history, and other media related to Frutiger Aero.

-Allows you to watch TV and commercials from dacades of the 20th century, using interfaces resembling televisions typical of the chosen decade.
+Allows you to watch TV and commercials from the 20th century, using interfaces resembling televisions typical of the chosen decade.
 Contains thousands of clips across five decades of television.

 Recreates old operating systems and software in your browser.